Enteee/ch.bfh.bti7054.w2014.p.webshop/README.md

 UC1
 Actors:         Tommy, Shop
 Intention:      Tommy want's to buy source code
 Preconditions:  Tommy has virtual money
 Postconditions: Tommy gets source code as archive
-Flow:

 1. Tommy logs in
 2. Tommy enters a search text in the search field